 A disproportionately high percentage of newborn babies are dying in China and around the world.

-The UN’s Millennium Development Goal #4 is Reduce Child Mortality – over 40% of deaths of children under 5 years old occur within the first 28 days of life.
-Around the world, this amounts to 4 million newborn babies dying every year before they reach the first month of their life, mainly from preventable causes.
-In China, in 2007, a staggering 229,200 newborn babies died within the first 28 days of their lives.1
+The UN’s Sustainable Development Goal #3 is Healthy Lives and Promote Well-being for all at all Ages– over 40% of deaths of children under 5 years old occur within the first 28 days of life.
+Around the world, this amounts to 2.5 million newborn babies dying every year before they reach the first month of their life, mainly from preventable causes.
+In China, in 2017, a staggering 78,000 newborn babies died within the first 28 days of their lives.1

 Many of these deaths in China can be prevented through improving training and infrastructure of newborn healthcare in rural, underserved areas.